 Many of our speakers have been volunteering with us for several years.
-Read what they about this role.
+Read what they say about this role.

-'What I enjoy about being a speaker are the challenge of engaging a group of people who are always different, the positive response afterwards, and the knowledge that I have helped some disadvantaged children.'
+'What I enjoy about being a speaker is the challenge of engaging a group of people who are always different, the positive response afterwards, and the knowledge that I have helped some disadvantaged children.'

 - Catherine Jupp, volunteer speaker for nine years